gitgroch/ecom-project-1/resubmission.md

 Custom Models:

 - Product App & Model - Updated
-    - The product model has also been updated to calculate and store review scores
+    - The product model has  been updated to calculate and store review scores

 - Commissions App - New
     - Commissions app has been created and has a submission form and a custom model and is included in the admin panel